 Grace swept up the near-empty bucket along with the same fur mantle Tannicke had worn moments before, swinging it about her shoulders.

-"I'll come too."
+"I shall come."
 Daniel's voice clattered across the tabletop to her.
-Before she could protest, he had snatched up the folded quilt he'd used for his night's bedding and was pulling open the door for her.
+Before she could protest, he had snatched up the folded quilt he'd used for his night's bedding, swirled it around his shoulders and pulled open the door for her.

 Grace tried to smile at him but it felt strained and forced.
-Instead, she swiftly ducked through the passageway unwilling to meet his eyes or glance back at the other two men.
+She swiftly ducked through the passageway unwilling to meet his eyes or glance back at the other two men.

-She clasped the worn leather handle of the bucket, dumping hers and Daniel's bowls into the stale water as she walked.
+She clasped the worn leather handle of the bucket, dumping her and Daniel's bowls into the stale water as she walked.

 "Who is he?"
 Daniel asked before they had taken more than ten steps from the cottage.

-Grace frowned, knowing of whom he spoke but unwilling to engage in his obvious animosity towards Tannicke.
+Grace frowned, knowing of whom he spoke but unwilling to engage in this perplexing, unwarranted animosity of his towards Tannicke.

 "Joseph?" she averted.
-"Oh Daniel, I don't know...but he has opened his home to us and truly I believe he has been more-"
+"Oh Daniel, I know not...but he has opened his home to us and truly I believe he has been more-"

 "That's n-n-n-n-not who I meant."
 Daniel interrupted.